octokit/octokit.js/README.md

 Note that the _authenticate_ method is synchronous because it only stores the credentials for the next request.

+Other examples for the various authentication methods:

+    // OAuth2
+    github.authenticate({
+        type: "oauth",
+        token: token
+    });

+    // Deprecated Gihub API token (seems not to be working with the v3 API) github.authenticate({
+        type: "token",
+        token: token
+    });

 ## Implemented GitHub APIs

 * Gists: 100%